GATX (GATX) Scheduled to Post Quarterly Earnings on Tuesday

-GATX (NYSE:GATX) will be issuing its quarterly earnings data before the market opens on Tuesday, July 20th.
+GATX (NYSE:GATX) is scheduled to be announcing its earnings results before the market opens on Tuesday, July 20th.
 Analysts expect the company to announce earnings of $1.01 per share for the quarter.
-Parties that are interested in registering for the company’s conference call can do so using this link.
+Persons interested in registering for the company’s earnings conference call can do so using this link.

-GATX (NYSE:GATX) last posted its quarterly earnings data on Monday, April 19th.
+GATX (NYSE:GATX) last announced its quarterly earnings results on Monday, April 19th.
 The transportation company reported $1.02 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.89 by $0.13.
-The business had revenue of $305.80 million during the quarter, compared to analyst estimates of $303.17 million.
-GATX had a return on equity of 6.62% and a net margin of 11.64%.
-The company’s revenue for the quarter was down 1.0% on a year-over-year basis.
-During the same period last year, the company earned $1.31 EPS.
+GATX had a net margin of 11.64% and a return on equity of 6.62%.
+The company had revenue of $305.80 million for the quarter, compared to analysts’ expectations of $303.17 million.
+During the same quarter in the previous year, the company earned $1.31 earnings per share.
+GATX’s quarterly revenue was down 1.0% on a year-over-year basis.
 On average, analysts expect GATX to post $4 EPS for the current fiscal year and $5 EPS for the next fiscal year.

-Several equities research analysts have recently weighed in on the company.
-TheStreet downgraded GATX from a “b” rating to a “c+” rating in a report on Thursday, June 17th.
-Wells Fargo & Company increased their price target on GATX from $98.00 to $103.00 and gave the stock an “overweight” rating in a report on Monday, March 29th.
-Three analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
-The stock presently has an average rating of “Hold” and an average price target of $92.00.

-In other GATX news, EVP Robert C. Lyons sold 27,600 shares of the firm’s stock in a transaction on Thursday, June 3rd.
-The stock was sold at an average price of $97.90, for a total transaction of $2,702,040.00.
-Following the transaction, the executive vice president now directly owns 75,842 shares in the company, valued at approximately $7,424,931.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider James M. Conniff sold 8,800 shares of the firm’s stock in a transaction on Friday, May 7th.
-The stock was sold at an average price of $102.77, for a total value of $904,376.00.
-Following the transaction, the insider now owns 8,800 shares in the company, valued at $904,376.
+In related news, insider James M. Conniff sold 10,316 shares of the stock in a transaction that occurred on Monday, May 10th.
+The shares were sold at an average price of $105.02, for a total transaction of $1,083,386.32.
+Following the transaction, the insider now owns 1,916 shares in the company, valued at $201,218.32.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, EVP Deborah A. Golden sold 13,200 shares of the stock in a transaction that occurred on Thursday, May 6th.
+The shares were sold at an average price of $100.73, for a total transaction of $1,329,636.00.
+Following the transaction, the executive vice president now owns 46,965 shares in the company, valued at approximately $4,730,784.45.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 59,916 shares of company stock worth $6,019,438 over the last 90 days.
-7.30% of the stock is currently owned by company insiders.
+In the last 90 days, insiders have sold 59,916 shares of company stock worth $6,019,438.
+7.30% of the stock is owned by insiders.

+Several brokerages recently issued reports on GATX.
+Cowen upgraded shares of GATX from a “market perform” rating to an “outperform” rating and set a $101.00 price target on the stock in a research report on Friday.
+Wells Fargo & Company increased their price target on shares of GATX from $98.00 to $103.00 and gave the company an “overweight” rating in a report on Monday, March 29th.
+Finally, TheStreet cut shares of GATX from a “b” rating to a “c+” rating in a report on Thursday, June 17th.
+Two research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+GATX currently has an average rating of “Buy” and a consensus price target of $92.50.

 GATX Corporation (NYSE: GATX) strives to be recognized as the finest railcar leasing company in the world by our customers, our shareholders, our employees and the communities where we operate.
 As the leading global railcar lessor, GATX has been providing quality railcars and services to its customers for more than 122 years.